AshtonSBradley/FourierGPE.jl/README.md

 ## Default solver
 Currently uses `alg=Tsit5()`, an adaptive RK routine.
 The default `reltol` is not quite small enough for some applications, so it is set to `reltol = 1e-7`.
 See `src/evolution.jl` for details.

-For more info see the runnable examples
+For more info see the runnable examples at [F]GPEexamples.jl](https://github.com/AshtonSBradley/FGPEexamples.jl)